learn-co-students/why-math-ds-apply-000/README.md

 ### Summary

 So in summary:
-* we'll use other types of models beyond drawing a regression line.
+* We'll use other types of models beyond drawing a regression line.
 * However, there will be loss functions.
 * And we will want adapt our model so that it begins to minimize the output from our loss function.
 * That is training our model.